Welcoming the Stranger: Our Commitment to Immigrants & Refugees

 Janice and Gary Sherman chose to volunteer because, âBy welcoming the stranger we are paying it forward for the help that our grandparents received when they immigrated to the US in the early 1900’s.â

-The group working with the Ebrahimi family feel they have received more than they have given.
+The group working with the Ebrahimi family felt they have received more than they have given.

 The Ebrahimi Family